elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 report generation, and automated alerts with embedded images.

-As a bridge between the Kibana applications screenshot-capture features is needed as a core service in Kibana.
+As a bridge between the Kibana applications screenshot-capture features is needed as a service in Kibana.
 This RFC names that service the Screenshot Mode Service (name TBD).
 Applications would read from this service while loading UI components into the browser, and help the application make case-by-case bases for loading components and the parameters that get passed